 Sales tax receipts make up a little more than 25% of Frisco’s total revenues in its fiscal year 2020 general fund budget.
 That makes sales taxes the city’s second-largest revenue source behind property taxes.

-On the whole last year, Frisco saw 3.12% growth in sales tax revenue compared with 2018, which saw one of the city's lowest growth rates of the past decade.
-Year-to-date, Frisco has been allocated more than $38.57 million in sales tax revenues.
-That is a 3.64% increase over the same stretch in 2019, data showed.
+On the whole last year, Frisco saw 3.12% growth in sales tax revenue compared with 2018, which had one of the city's lowest growth rates of the past decade.